kbob/kerfburn/doc/dev/specificode.md

 Signed integer.
 Signed integers are 32 bits.
 A signed integer is represented as a "+" or "-" character followed by a string of decimal digits.
+(Note: the "+" sign is not optional.)

 Enumeration.
-Enumeration values are represented as single characters.
+Enumeration values are represented as single lowercase characters.

 ### Variables